 August 25, 2010 -- Last night while I was struggling to fall asleep, I had an Epiphany, of sorts.
-To begin, I went to bed frustrated at my inability to communicate with my wife; specifically about matters that are really important and bother me.
+To begin, I went to bed frustrated at my inability to communicate with my wife; specifically, about matters that are really important and bother me.
 It seems to me that we want different things; that's not unusual, there were always differences, it's just that now there seems to be no common or middle ground.
 Essentially, I've come to feel that she has a Billy Martin attitude -- do it my way or hit the highway.

 To the realization.
 On a recent news report stated a statistic -- "That about fifty percent of all marriages end in divorce."
 I began to wonder why couples stayed married.
-It is easy to figure why most divorces occur: unfaithfulness, money, job stress, . . ..
+It is easy to figure out why most divorces occur: unfaithfulness, money, job stress, . . ..
 The first thing that comes to mind about a continuing marriage is love.
 Love, I'm sure is one reason but I think it's only a small percentage.
 Before you get up-in-arms, remember that this is my view which is based on limited, yet years of subjective observation.
 It may or may not be correct.
 Being a romantic at heart, I wish love could conquer all and that love alone could keep a marriage together.
 Even when both are still in-love, there are forces that drive them apart.
 Love of course is helpful and a bonus.

-As these thought crossed my mind, I looked at myself.
+As these thoughts crossed my mind, I looked at myself.
 In a few years it will be our "Golden" anniversary.
 While I was in the Navy getting close to my retirement there were days I seriously thought about getting a divorce.
-We lived in California, still do, at the time there were books available that guide you through a self-litigate-divorce.
+We lived in California, still do, at the time there were books available that guide you through a self-litigated-divorce.
 I bought one.
 Why am I still married?
 It's not a simple answer.

 I guess for the most part I haven't opted for divorce because of fear.
 I wonder about where I will live?
 What will it cost?
 Do I really have the resources?
 What about food and laundry?
 What would I take with me?
 How can I start over?
 Who will get the dogs?
 What are the legal issues?
 Would I have to go back to work?
 And would I be any happier, less lethargic?
 What would I gain and what would I lose?
-I think of other things but I just don't remember while I'm writing this.
-For the record, like mine, all marriage have peaks and sink-holes with a lot of plains in between.
+I think of other things, but I just don't remember while I'm writing this.
+For the record, like mine, all marriages have peaks and sink-holes with a lot of plains in between.
 So for me, the sink-holes haven't been deep or big enough to overcome my fears.
 I'm writing this because I have no-one I can confide in or vent to.
-The lack of a confident just exacerbate my inner struggle.
+The lack of a confident just exacerbates my inner struggle.